tfzhang006/paper-reading/PT2PC: Learning to Generate 3D Point Cloud Shapes from Part Tree Conditions.md

 - Part-tree conditioned **generator**
 	- Part-tree encoder.
 Taking node feature, semantic label and part instance identifier of all children as input, the encoder, which is implemented as a PointNet, computes node feature for current node.
 Leaf node features are initialized as zero.
 	- Part-tree feature decoder.
 Taking node feature, semantic label, part instance identifier and decoded feature from parent node as input, the decoder, which is implemented as a MLP, outputs *part feature*.
 Parent node feature is replaced as random noise.
 	- Part point cloud decoder.
+The point cloud decoder is designed to deform a fixed surface point cloud of a unit cube into target part point cloud based on its input.
 - Part-tree conditioned **discriminator**
 -
 ## Evaluation